andrew/ultimate-awesome/README.md

 - [awesome-climate-change](https://github.com/awesomelistsio/awesome-climate-change) - A curated list of impactful resources, tools, data, frameworks, and organizations dedicated to understanding and addressing climate change.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
-- [awesome-cybersecurity](https://github.com/awesomelistsio/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-decentralized-identity](https://github.com/awesomelistsio/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.
 - [awesome-decentralized-systems](https://github.com/awesomelistsio/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
 Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.
 - [awesome-digital-nomads](https://github.com/awesomelistsio/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.